MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 - Intel(R) C++ Compiler 9.1 (which actually needs one of the above);
 - Intel(R) C++ Compiler 10.1 (which also needs one of the Microsoft compilers);
 - Intel(R) C++ Compiler 11.1 (which also needs one of the Microsoft compilers).

-Note that the pathfinder component can currently not be compiled with any of the Microsoft compilers.
-It can be compiled with the Intel compiler.

 Not supported anymore (but probably still possible) are the GNU C Compiler gcc under Cygwin__.
 Using that, it (probably still) is